eaa3/aml_install/README.md

   * indigo_docker
   * kinetic_gpu_docker
   * kinetic_docker

+  After running the script line above you should be able to see a new image set up on your docker tagged as `dev:indigo_gpu_docker`.
+Now in the AML docker folder located at `$HOME/Projects/aml_ws/src/aml/aml_docker` you will find a set of scripts that will help you run your docker container, among other examples.
+If you want to open a bash shell to the docker container just built, then execute or source the script `$HOME/Projects/aml_ws/src/aml/aml_docker/bash.sh dev:indigo_gpu_docker` (note the built docker image tag passed as argument to the script).

+### Alternative way building the AML docker

 If you have your own catkin_workspace path or want to create a different one, you can run the above command with an additional parameter  below:

 `bash -c "$(curl https://raw.githubusercontent.com/eaa3/aml_install/master/install.sh)" indigo_gpu_docker my/path/to-my-catkin-ws`

 ## Setting up host computer without docker